Eugen Ernst: Biography

-In November 1918, Ernst became a member of the Soldiers and workers' council of Greater Berlin.
+In November 1918, Ernst became a member of the workers' and soldiers' council of Greater Berlin.
 He is either described as Minister of the Interior or Minister without portfolio in the Prussian Council of the People's Deputies under Paul Hirsch.

 On 4 January 1919, after the Independent Social Democratic (USPD) members of the Prussian Council of the People's deputies had left the people's council, Ernst was appointed President of the Police of Berlin by the Prussian government.
 His predecessor, Emil Eichhorn, was the last member of the USPD holding an influential position in Berlin.
-Eichhorn, who worked for the Russian Telegraph Agency in Berlin, had supported the Volksmarinedivision in the Skirmish of the Berlin Schloss in December 1918 and was dismissed from his post with the approval of the Central Workers and Soldiers council.
+Eichhorn, who worked for the Russian Telegraph Agency in Berlin, had supported the Volksmarinedivision in the Christmas crisis of December 1918 and was dismissed from his post with the approval of the Central Workers and Soldiers council.
 Eichhorn however refused to accept his dismissal and kept his office at Berlin's police headquarters.
 He was supported by armed groups of revolutionaries when Ernst appeared at the Police headquarter at Alexanderplatz.
 The following day a large protest demonstration against the dismissal of Eichhorn was organized by several left-wing groups, which led to the Spartacist uprising.

 In the 1919 German federal election Ernst was elected as a member of the Weimar National Assembly representing the Berlin 3 constituency.

 Ernst was criticized for his inactivity as the head of Berlin's Police forces during the Kapp Putsch of March 1920 and lost his position as Berlin's President of the Police in April 1920.

 In May 1920 Ernst became President of the Police of Breslau, but was dismissed in September 1920 after local protesters had attacked the French and the Polish consulate in Breslau on 26 August 1920.
 From 1926 to 1933, he was town councilor in Werder (Havel).

 After World War II Ernst rejoined the Social Democratic Party, which was merged with the Communist Party in 1946.
 He participated in the unification conference of April 1946 but did not play any political role at that time.
 Ernst died in 1954 in Werder.